 The U.S. Environmental Protection Agency ("EPA") has published its findings that emissions of carbon dioxide, methane and other "greenhouse gases" present an endangerment to public health and the environment because emissions of such gases are, according to the EPA, contributing to warming of the earth's atmosphere and other climatic changes.
 These findings allow the EPA to adopt and implement regulations that would restrict emissions of greenhouse gases under existing provisions of the federal Clean Air Act.
 Accordingly, the EPA has proposed regulations that would require a reduction in emissions of greenhouse gases from motor vehicles and could trigger permit review for greenhouse gas emissions from certain stationary sources.
-The EPA's proposed regulations requiring permit review for greenhouse gas emissions from certain stationary sources.
-The EPA's proposed regulations requiring permit review is uncertain.
+The EPA's proposed regulations requiring permit review for greenhouse gas emissions from certain stationary sources is currently under review at the Supreme Court of the United States.
+The outcome of that review is uncertain.
 In addition, on October 30, 2009, the EPA published a final rule requiring the reporting of greenhouse gas emissions from specified large greenhouse gas emission sources in the United States, including facilities that emit more than 25,000 tons of greenhouse gases on an annual basis, beginning in 2011 for emissions occurring in 2010.
 More than one-third of the states, either individually or through multi-state regional initiatives, have begun implementing legal measures to require reduction of emissions of greenhouse gases.
 The adoption and implementation of any regulations imposing reporting obligations on, or limiting emissions of greenhouse gases from, our facilities, equipment and operations could require us to incur costs to reduce emissions of greenhouse gases associated with our operations.
 In addition, similar regulations imposed on the owners of the vehicles that we sell could adversely affect demand for certain vehicles.